huss-osman/devops-learning/06-aws/containers/02-amazon-ecs.md

 Amazon ECS removes much of the operational complexity associated with running containers by handling scheduling, orchestration, health monitoring, and scaling while integrating closely with other AWS services.

-One of the key decisions when using ECS is choosing the appropriate **launch type**, which determines who is responsible for managing the underlying infrastructure that runs the containers.

 ## Contents

 * [What is Amazon ECS?](#what-is-amazon-ecs)